Follow the advise below for effective cleaning and mold removal from vinyl siding.

-Some vinyl siding manufacturers don’t want pressure washers used on their product, while others allow them, but have limitations on the amount of pressure and the cleaners that can be used.
-Most will caution against the use of pressure washers around any opening in the wall, such as windows, doors, electrical wiring, and plumbing.
+Some vinyl siding manufacturers don’t want pressure washers used on their product.
+Others allow them, but have limitations on the amount of pressure and the cleaners that can be used.
+Most will caution against the use of pressure washers around any opening in the wall.
+These include as windows, doors, electrical wiring, and plumbing.
 Do not aim the power washer upward as water may be driven behind the siding.

-Vinyl siding is designed to shed water falling from the sky, not water that is shot up from the ground.
-Always rinse off the siding pointing the hose down towards the ground.
-Never aim a hose up at vinyl siding as it can cause massive amounts of water to seep behind the siding.
+The problem in cleaning vinyl siding is that it is supposed to repel water falling downward.
+It is not designed for water being sprayed up from below.
+Try to wash siding pointing the flow of water downward.
+Shooting water upwards can cause significant seepage into the siding.
+Never aim a hose up at vinyl siding.
+It can cause massive amounts of water to seep behind the siding.

 Liquid dishwashing soap in hot water making a sudsy froth works.
 It is an excellent cleaner for mold removal from vinyl siding.
 It can be applied from a bucket but it is easier to dispense from a hand-pump type sprayer.

 Mix a combination of thirty percent white vinegar to seventy percent water.
 This is a natural and safe solution that is very effective and environmentally friendly.